zeropt/zeropt.github.io/projects/thiswebsite/thiswebsite.md

 <br>

-I'll link the GitHub repository [here](https://github.com/zeropt/zeropt.github.io) if you want to poke around.
+I'll link the GitHub repository [here](https://github.com/zeropt/zeropt.github.io) for if you want to poke around.

-In the following sections I'll write about aspects I found interesting and/or challenging.
+Three years ago, I took a class that introduced me to the basics of HTML, CSS, and JavaScript.
+I had unfortunately forgotten all but the core concepts.
+Things like anchor elements, jQuery callbacks, and almost the entirety of CSS had to be relearned.
+In the following sections I'll recount some aspects that I found interesting and/or challenging.

 <br>